itsbonface/Cryptography/pvolt/README.md

 ## Why Use This?

-Well, you know; you don't trust any legacy software to manage your 'secrets' while storying a copy of themselves somewhere in the cloud, and so you decide to trust this random guy with his crappy scripts.
+Well, you know; you don't trust any legacy software to manage your 'secrets' while storying a copy for themselves somewhere in the cloud, and so you decide to trust this random guy with his crappy scripts.
 Other than that:
 - **Encrypted storage** – Even if someone finds your file, they’ll need your private key or 1000 years to decipher.
 - **Easy to use** – No PhD in cybersecurity required.
 - **Open-source** – No shady business here.
 You just need to trust me.